Skip to Content

 Is it possible to mill with a chainsaw?

-Do you want to find out more on how to mill using a chainsaw?
-This article will guide you through the basics of milling, like the kind and size of chainsaw you might need for milling, as well as other important factors.
+Do you want to learn more about how to mill using a chainsaw?
+This article will guide you through the basics of milling, like the kind and size of chainsaw you might need for milling and other essential factors.

 Why Use a Chainsaw for Milling Lumber?